- The Mutie leader in the film adaptation is this trope incarnate, from his design, to his brute strength.

 - The following scenes, as the EMP pulse wreaks havoc across America, causing widespread power outages and plane crashes, including one plane plummeting down right into Gotham and setting an entire city block ablaze.
 For a few brief horrifying moments, Gordon thinks his wife has died in the fires.

 - How about the Joker killing a talk show host, his other guests, and the entire audience.
+He foreshadows it by claiming that he's going to kill everyone in the room, though the therapist states that he's simply trying to vent himself.
 The image of their corpses and how Miller did the already-creepy Joker Toxin effects will probably give somebody nightmares.

 - The guy who scratches his fingernails off trying to get out of the room... and fails.